Bushido: Martial arts

-Iaidō, in its transmission and its practice, is the martial art which takes up, in its entirety, bushido by the etiquette, the code of honor, the dress, the carrying of the sword and the fight against oneself rather than against the opponent.
-Modern combat sports like kendo derive their philosophy from bushido; unlike other martial arts, prolonged contact or multiple hits tend to be disadvantaged in favor of simple, clean attacks on the body.
+Iaidō, in its transmission and its practice, is the martial art that takes up, in its entirety, bushido by the etiquette, the code of honor, the dress, the carrying of the sword, and the fight against oneself rather than against the opponent.
+Modern combat sports like kendo derive their philosophy from bushido; unlike other martial arts, prolonged contact or multiple hits tend to be disadvantage in favor of simple, clean attacks on the body.
 Bushido has also inspired the code of honor for disciplines such as aikijutsu, aikido, aikibudo, judo, jujitsu, Kyudo, or the chanbara.

 Kendo has the bushido spirit as epitomized by the motto Ken Zen Ichi Nyo (lit. "the sword and Zen are one") (剣 禅 一 如).
 The philosopher Tetsuro Watsuji (1889–1960) wrote that kendo involves raising a struggle to a life-transcending level by freeing oneself from an attachment to life.
 Kendo inculcates moral instruction through strict adherence to a code of etiquette.
 There are kamidana (miniature Shinto shrine) in the dojo.
-The basic attitude in Kendo is noble by shunning base feelings and the aim is conquering the self.
+The basic attitude in Kendo is noble by shunning base feelings, and the aim is to conquer the self.

 Way of life

-There are people who use bushido as a way of life.
+Some people use bushido as a way of life.
 For example, the Japanese music artist Gackt said that his philosophical way of life is similar to bushido.
-In 2011, during interviews about his martial arts action movie Bunraku (2010) he said:
+In 2011, during interviews about his martial arts action movie Bunraku (2010), he said:

 Being Japanese, bushido is my roots, and is an important part of my country's culture.
 I believe it is my role to share this beautiful culture with the world.
 Bushido is a big part of me personally as well as in my professional career....Bushido is also the core of how I think, feel, and live so I felt this was a great opportunity for me to express to the world what "Bushido" really means.